EmilWinther/cli_math_operations/README.md

     Supports four basic mathematical operations: addition, subtraction, multiplication, and division.
     Built with Rust and utilizes the clap crate for argument parsing.
     Provides clear error messages for invalid inputs and operations.
+Prerequisites:

+Before proceeding with the installation, ensure that you have both Rust and Cargo installed on your machine.
+If not, you can install them using the provided link.
 Installation

     Ensure you have Rust and Cargo installed on your machine.